hash-bang/dmedyn/README.md

 1. Check the current outward facing IP address by paging http://what-is-my-ip.net (this can be changed)
 2. If the IP has changed...
 3. Update each domain A record with the new IP
-4. If we are in `--forever` mode, goto 1.
+4. If we are in `--daemon` mode, goto 1.

 Installation and usage